Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 I was in awe when I first saw the size of the Buddha Tooth Relic Temple (photo above) right in the heart of Chinatown.
 It’s massive in person.

-The best cendol I’ve tried is also right across the temple and is called Hup Ka Foon.
-Highly recommend!
+Some of the best cendol I’ve tried is also right across the temple and is called Hup Ka Foon.
+I highly recommend!

 Cendol dessert of shaved ice topped with sweetened red beans, coconut milk, gula melaka sugar sauce and green pandan jellies